Components, available as an experimental

 - Properties (box icon): Click to view the component properties panel.

-Now that we are editing the main component you can view and edit all elements inside this component from the structure panel:
+Now that you are editing the main component you can see and edit all elements of this component in the structure panel:

-To edit the title of our Card component we simply select the Heading element inside our component, and change its text to “Just a card”.
+To edit the title of our Card component, select the Heading element inside our component, and change its text to “Just a card”.

 All instances of our Card component automatically reflect this change: